Your Complete Guide to Ohio Adoption Laws

 What Are the Ohio Adoption Laws Regulating Advertising?

-It’s prohibited for Ohio adoptive and birth parents to advertise for adoption.
-Only licensed adoption agencies or adoption attorneys may advertise on behalf of birth and adoptive families.
+But, not everyone can do this in every state.
+For example, in Ohio, it’s illegal for Ohio adoptive and prospective birth parents to advertise for adoption, including online postings and searches, paper flyers or more.
+Only licensed adoption agencies or adoption attorneys may advertise on behalf of prospective birth and adoptive families in the Buckeye State.

-Adoption laws in Ohio regulate allowable birth parent expenses.
-State laws permit the following OH birth parent expenses:
+Adoption laws in Ohio regulate allowable prospective birth parent expenses.
+State legislation permits the following OH prospective birth parent expenses:

 Any form of payment, including money, gifts or favors, in exchange for placing a child for adoption is illegal.
 However, reasonable living expenses can aid Ohio expectant mothers with the financial burden of pregnancy and birth, and offset the necessary time spent away from work.